Updated January 2020

-“Over the past 40 years, we’ve learned that when that response is chronically activated, the consequences are contributing factors to a whole host of conditions, such as hypertension, respiratory conditions like asthma, and inflammatory bowel disease,” he stipulated.
+“Over the past 40 years, we’ve learned that when the stress response is chronically activated, the consequences are contributing factors to a whole host of conditions, such as hypertension, respiratory conditions like asthma, and inflammatory bowel disease,” he stipulated.
 Patients managing chronic illnesses, such as blood clots, are especially at risk for being stressed and anxious.
 They are often balancing the responsibilities of their jobs and families, while also trying to manage their disease.

 So how do people manage stress?
 For many, meditation and mindfulness are the answer.

 “There have been a lot of studies done on mindfulness and stress,” remarked Jonathan Greenberg, PhD, a Postdoctoral Research Fellow in the Lazar Lab at the Department of Psychiatry at Massachusetts General Hospital and Harvard Medical School.
 The lab where Dr. Greenberg works studies the impact of yoga and meditation on brain structure and function, as well as cognitive performance.
-“One of the most well documented effects of mindfulness meditation is that it reduces stress.
-The most well-known and widely used form of mindfulness intervention is called ‘Mindfulness-based stress reduction.’”
+“One of the most well-documented effects of mindfulness meditation is that it reduces stress.
+The most well-known and widely used form of mindfulness intervention is called ‘mindfulness-based stress reduction.’”

 Meditation and Mindfulness Magic

-Both can affect how the body responds to stressful situations and can even change how the brain develops.
+Both methods can affect how the body responds to stressful situations and can even change how the brain develops.

 “Mindfulness is typically associated with all of the biological aspects of stress reduction, such as a slower breathing rate and lower blood pressure,” explained Dr. Greenberg.
 “It also corresponds with brain changes that we see.
 The amygdala (which is involved with emotional processing, fear, threat, and anxiety) is one example.
-When we’re afraid, the amygdala is over-activated.
+When we’re afraid, the amygdala is overactivated.
 Individuals undergoing mindfulness training have been shown to have reduced amygdala activity when confronted with stressors.
 They have also been shown to return more quickly to baseline.
 If something stressful occurs, your amygdala activity goes up because you’re very stressed, but the amygdala activity returns to its former relaxed state quicker in those attending mindfulness training.”

 “One of the studies in our lab has shown that reductions in grey matter density in the amygdala following mindfulness training correlate with reductions in stress.
 That means that the more people reduced their stress, the smaller their amygdala became,” Dr. Greenberg continued, explaining the effects that mindfulness and meditation can have on the brain.

-“Fight or Flight” Vs. “The Relaxation Response”
+“Fight or Flight” vs. “The Relaxation Response”

 Stress is an evolutionary mechanism that developed to help keep people safe.
 When the brain perceives a “threat,” the central nervous system triggers the body’s “fight or flight” response.
-The hypothalamus then releases adrenaline and cortisol in order to prepare the body to either fight the threat or run away from it.
-This response is helpful when people are facing life-threatening situations, but many people experience this response in reaction to everyday, harmless “threats,” such as long lines, traffic, heights, or public speaking.
+The hypothalamus then releases adrenaline and cortisol to prepare the body to either fight the threat or run away from it.
+This response is helpful when people are facing life-threatening situations, but many people experience this response in reaction to everyday, harmless “threats,” such as long lines, traffic, or public speaking.

 Chronic stress develops when the body stays in this state of “fight or flight” and the central nervous system doesn’t return to its normal levels.
 Meditation and mindfulness help to combat this by triggering the relaxation response.

 “The relaxation response was a term that Dr. Herbert Benson coined.
 He was one of the thought leaders in the field,” Dr. Mehta explained.
-“It’s this counter-stess physiology that can mitigate the negative effects of the stress response, when it is chronically activated.”
+“It’s this counter-stress physiology that can mitigate the negative effects of the stress response, when it is chronically activated.”

 The relaxation response affects the body on an epigenetic level and a physical level.
 “As a clinician, I like to think of three dimensions that the relaxation response would affect,” said Dr. Mehta, exploring the ways that the relaxation response can help patients coping with chronic illness.
 “One, it affects the manifestation of symptoms, such as fatigue,

 Patients experiencing stress are less likely to manage their own health and can experience trouble with self-care tasks, such as taking their medication properly, getting enough exercise, and eating a healthy diet.
-Using the relaxation response to combat this stress can help patients better cope with their health problems.
+Using the relaxation response to combat stress can help patients better cope with their health problems.